SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/README.md

 ### Removing Noise From Image

 Image noise is a random variation of brightness or color information in images and is usually an aspect of electronic noise.
-Removing noise from image improves its quality. it will apply a filter on image and remove noise using different parameters.
+Removing noise from image improves its quality.
+It will apply a filter on an image and remove noise using different parameters.

 ## Use Cases of Tesseract OCR